gek007/ai-trading-workstation/planning/PLAN.md

 - **`frontend/`** is a self-contained Next.js project.
 It knows nothing about Python.
 It talks to the backend via `/api/*` endpoints and `/api/stream/*` SSE endpoints.
 Internal structure is up to the Frontend Engineer agent.
 - **`backend/`** is a self-contained uv project with its own `pyproject.toml`.
 It owns all server logic including database initialization, schema, seed data, API routes, SSE streaming, market data, and LLM integration.
 Internal structure is up to the Backend/Market Data agents.
-- **`backend/db/`** contains schema SQL definitions and seed logic.
-The backend lazily initializes the database on first request — creating tables and seeding default data if the SQLite file doesn't exist or is empty.
+- **`backend/db/`** contains schema SQL definitions, seed data files, and the runtime SQLite database.
+The backend lazily initializes the database on first request — creating tables and seeding default data if `finally.db` doesn't exist or is empty.
+The entire `backend/db/` directory is Docker volume-mounted for persistence.
-- **`db/`** at the top level is the runtime volume mount point.
-The SQLite file (`db/finally.db`) is created here by the backend and persists across container restarts via Docker volume.
 - **`planning/`** contains project-wide documentation, including this plan.
 All agents reference files here as the shared contract.
 - **`test/`** contains Playwright E2E tests and supporting infrastructure (e.g., `docker-compose.test.yml`).
 Unit tests live within `frontend/` and `backend/` respectively, following each framework's conventions.
 - **`scripts/`** contains start/stop scripts that wrap Docker commands.